michellealzola/python_orm_with_SQLAlchemy/README.md

 - ✅ How to structure an ORM project using clean, modular Python files
 - ✅ How to:

-Create a database (SQLite)
+--Create a database (SQLite)

-Define models using classes
+--Define models using classes

-Insert, filter, update, and delete records
+--Insert, filter, update, and delete records

-Query relationships using .filter() and .join()
+--Query relationships using .filter() and .join()

-Test everything step-by-step with main.py
+--Test everything step-by-step with main.py

 🛠 Project Overview
 This project simulates a mini inventory system involving: